tiagolascasas/FEUP-ASSO/README.md

 ## User input through the GUI

 The user input depends on a series of different events: clicking on buttons and on the canvas.
-Some tools require pressing a button first and then one click on the canvas, while others may require two clicks, for example.
+Some tools require pressing a button first and then one click on the canvas, while others may require three clicks on the canvas, for example.
 To implement this, we used the [**State Pattern**](https://en.wikipedia.org/wiki/State_pattern), which handles all sequences of events until a valid action can be performed, and resets the state machine when an invalid sequence is done.